Physicist91/resume/README.md

 - The [MongoDB Atlas](https://cloud.mongodb.com/v2/660abf1ce806e029b03e3496#/overview) acts as NoSQL DB for the various sources.
 - Google Chrome acts as the web browser.
 [Install](https://askubuntu.com/questions/1461513/help-with-installing-the-chrome-web-browser-22-04-2-lts) it on the VM.
 - Chrome driver.
 Instruction [here](https://skolo.online/documents/webscrapping/#step-2-install-chromedriver)

-Future improvement:
-- may also consider to use multiple replicas in the MongoDB replica set for availability, redundancy and fault tolerance.

 Note for LinkedIN scraping: if it says "Join LinkedIN" as the Name, it has hit an authwall.